Charitify/Charitify/README.md

-# sapper-template
+# Charitify

-The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.
+## Charity app for helping those in need.

 ## Getting started